Ei3-kw/Grimalkin/README.md

 - SM_* script that is used in the social media interaction

 ## Code guide
-the code base can be split into 4 main parts, Player scripts, Interaction scripts, UI scripts and Miscellanies scripts.
+The code base can be split into 4 main parts, Player scripts, Interaction scripts, UI scripts and Miscellanies scripts.
 This section will explain what each part dose and list the script that belong to them.

 - ### __Player__:
-   scripts that handle general player input including biosensor, mouse and keyboard then process them and also handles game progression
+   Scripts that handle general player input including biosensor, mouse and keyboard then process them and also handles game progression
   - player_controller.cs
   - player_observer.cs
   - story_controller.cs

 - ### __Interaction scripts__ :
-  scripts that execute a specific interaction, these scripts get enabled by the story_controller as the story progress.
+  Scripts that execute a specific interaction, these scripts get enabled by the story_controller as the story progress.
   - alarm tablet - all files that start with AT_
   - online shopping - all files that start with OS_
   - passcode phone - all files that start with PP_